 - Q&A Videos from Denise Pope Sorted by Topic

-Given the shelter in place orders, we will not be able to hold our MA Family Community Action Day on April 19.
-However, one way we can continue to feel connected is through service and there are ways we can support our community partner organizations at this time.
+We can continue to feel connected through service, and there are ways we can support our community partner organizations at this time.

 MAPA Recommendations for Support in the Community